Is faith just wishful thinking?

-When we are told that Jesus died on the Cross to pay for our lawless actions and that he is returning again soon, we have a confident assurance that it will happen exactly as God has told us, because His Word is reliable.
+When we are told that Jesus died on the Cross to pay the penalty for our sin and that he is returning again soon, we have a confident assurance that it is, and will happen exactly as God has told us, because His Word is reliable.

-Because we don’t yet see Jesus, we have Faith in Him, and His atoning work on the Cross.
+Although we don’t yet see Jesus, we have Faith in Him, and His atoning work on the Cross.

-Because we haven’t yet reached glory, we have Faith it is coming, because God has told us so.
+Even though we haven’t yet reached glory, we have Faith it is coming, because God has told us so.